 COMING SOON: District Clinic Schedule.

-A concert will be held at the close of District Music Clinic on Saturday, November 18 at 2:30 PM, in the Nelson Performing Arts Auditorium.
+A free concert will be held at the close of District Music Clinic on Saturday, November 20 at 2:30 PM, in the Nelson Performing Arts Auditorium.
 Family, friends, and community members are invited to attend.

 The College will have available a concert bass drum, a set of four timpani (E, F, Bb, and Eb), snare drums, chimes, vibes, xylophone, marimba, and assorted, basic percussion instruments.
 Bring all other percussion needs with you including mallets and sticks.
 Please call if you have special requests.